BeanieODM/beanie/docs/sync_tutorial/views.md

 # Views

-Virtual views are aggregation pipelines, stored in MongoDB, that act as collections for reading operations.
+Virtual views are aggregation pipelines stored in MongoDB that act as collections for reading operations.
 You can use the `View` class the same way as `Document` for `find` and `aggregate` operations.

 ## Here are some examples.